Joint detection and matching of feature points in multimodal images: Detection and matching of multi-modal feature points

-The Hybrid network learns both the joint and disjoint characteristics of multisensor patches, using a Siamese and asymmetric (non-weight-sharing) sub-networks.
-The Siamese sub-network learns a single mapping for both input modalities, denoted as ${W}_{{s}}(\mathbf{x}_{i})$ and ${W}_{{s}}(\mathbf{y} _{i})$, respectively, in Fig. \ref{fig:hybridModelIllustration},\ while the asymmetric sub-network estimates a different, modality-specific mapping for each modality, ${W}_{x}(\mathbf{x}_{i})$ and ${W}_{y}(\mathbf{y}_{i})$, respectively.
-The outputs of the sub-networks are concatenated, such that
+Let $\mathbf{x}_{i}\in\mathbf{I}_{\mathbf{1}}$ and $\mathbf{y}_{i} \in\mathbf{I}_{\mathbf{2}}$ be a pair of multi-dimensional image patches acquired by different modalities.
+We aim to compute a corresponding representation, $\widehat{\mathbf{x}_{i}}$ and $\widehat{\mathbf{y}_{i}}$, respectively.
+The Hybrid network learns both the joint and disjoint characteristics of the multisensor patches, using both Siamese (symmetric) and asymmetric (non-weight-sharing) networks.
+The Siamese network learns \textit{the same} mapping for both input modalities, denoted as ${W}_{{s} }(\mathbf{x}_{i})$ and ${W}_{{s}}(\mathbf{y}_{i})$ in Fig. \ref{fig:hybridModelIllustration}, respectively, allowing to encode the \textit{same} characteristics between the images.
+The asymmetric network estimates \textit{different}, modality-specific representations, ${W} _{x}(\mathbf{x}_{i})$ and ${W}_{y}(\mathbf{y}_{i})$, for each modality, respectively.
+The outputs of the symmetric and asymmetric sub-networks are concatenated